Peanut Butter Oreo Ice Cream for Ninja Creami

 Once the first spin completes, uninstall the pint container and remove the outer bowl lid to check on the ice cream texture.
 From here, you have a few options:

-Ninja Creami Tips & Tricks
+Expert Tips & Tricks

-New to making protein ice cream?
+💥New to making protein ice cream?
 Check out my Ninja Creami Guide to making a perfect protein base!

-If you are struggling with issues with your machine, check out my technical guide for Ninja Creami troubleshooting.
+💥If you are struggling with issues with your machine, check out my technical guide for Ninja Creami troubleshooting.

 Also, PLEASE let me know any flavor requests you have in the comments!
-I would love to make flavors I know that people are looking for!
+I would love to make flavors that I know people are looking for!

 Peanut Butter Oreo Protein Ice Cream for Ninja Creami